fritzthecap/ffmpeg-scripts/README.md

 - titleForVideos.sh myVideoDirectory/videoToTakeTitleImageFrom.MP4 32.4

 This would extract the image at second 32.4 from _videoToTakeTitleImageFrom.MP4_, put the text in _title.txt_ over it, and store that as _TITLE.MP4_ in same directory.
-The file _TITLE.MP4_ must not be in _cuts.txt_, it would be found atomatically by the now following _cutJoinVideos.sh_.
+The file _TITLE.MP4_ must not be in _cuts.txt_, it would be found automatically by the now following _cutJoinVideos.sh_:

 - cutJoinVideos.sh myVideoDirectory